 I made this coffee placemat with Snapfish.
 It's a budget-friendly table décor that makes your coffee station look like a million dollars!

-3. Give your brunch a party feel with some mocktails
+3. Give your brunch a party feel with some cocktails or mocktails

-People need coffee, but people love mocktails.
-There’s just something fun about the word and vibes associated with it, like this Good Morning Sunburst mocktail or this Blackberry Ginger mocktail.
+People need coffee, but people love cocktails and mocktails.
+There's just something fun about the word and vibes associated with it, like this Good Morning Sunburst Mocktail or this Blackberry Ginger Mocktail.
 Who can turn down something that sounds so fun?

 4. Don't neglect your drinks presentation.
 A brunch party idea: Coasters